Located in Negeri Sembilan, Malaysia, Port Dickson has been receiving natural lovers and food enthusiasts from all over the world.

 With magnificent sea views and harmony atmosphere, it homes to 18km stretches of beautiful beaches that fringed by palm trees and casuarinas.

-Nevertheless, you will always have plenty of things to do & activities in Port Dickson.
+Nevertheless, there are so many Port Dickson attractions that you will always have plenty of things to do & activities in Port Dickson.

 While Dubai has Palm Island, Port Dickson boasts a “Hibiscus Island” which has elegant hibiscus-like landscape seen from above.